-- --help Print a summary of the command line options and exit. - -I dir Add the directory dir to the list of directories searched for .m4 files.
+- --help Print a summary of the command line options and exit. - -I dir Add the directory dir to the list of directories searched for .m4 files. - --install

---install

 Install system-wide third-party macros into the first directory specified with '-I dir' instead of copying them in the output file.
+Note that this will happen also if dir is an absolute path.